 While House on the Rock’s civic activities in London are geared towards local engagement, transnational relations with its Lagos headquarters have reinforced its paradigm of civic engagement.
 The church’s recently-completed Rock Cathedral in Lagos combines as a place of worship and a ‘Centre for Social Justice and National Transformation’.
 The building currently hosts a hospital, and has facilities to accommodate a primary school, a secondary school, a Bible training centre, a leadership institute, and an artisan school.
 The church also runs a holistic outreach to street children, prostitutes and drug addicts in Lagos.

 Acquisition of the Rock Tower has enabled House on the Rock to reposition itself in relation to indigenous churches in the vicinity, and in particular the dominant Anglican Church, which has many parishes in Islington.
-Formerly invisible in the public sphere due to its mobile existence, the church is now recognized as an important ecumenical partner.
+Formerly invisible in the public sphere due to its mobile existence, the church is now recognised as an important ecumenical partner.
 Interestingly, the church has also become a provider of worship space for other diaspora churches.
 In terms of its position in relation to secular institutions, the Rock Tower is sometimes used to host local council meetings, and in 2015 hosted the MP for North Islington Jeremy Corbyn and his supporters following his election as Labour Party leader.
 House on the Rock’s civic activities are partly intended to attract members from indigenous British and non-African ethnic minority communities.
 However, despite its aspirations to build a multi-ethnic congregation, the church’s demographic composition remains predominantly African.